-Click here for an important announcement regarding enhancements to California’s Low Cost Auto Insurance (CLCA) Program that will take effect January 1, 2015 in compliance with California Senate Bill 1273.
-The announcement also outlines amendments to the CLCA Program that are effective December 1, 2014 in response to directives from California's Department of Insurance.
-Included with the announcement are screenshots of changes that have been made to the CLCA Program’s Electronic Application Submission Interface (EASi), as well as two informational documents concerning CLCA Program eligibility and an Important Note for producers submitting CLCA applications.
+Click here for an important announcement regarding enhancements to California’s Low Cost Auto Insurance (CLCA) Program took effect January 1, 2015 in compliance with California Senate Bill 1273.
+The announcement also outlines amendments to the CLCA Program effective December 1, 2014 in response to directives from California's Department of Insurance.
+Included with the announcement are screenshots of changes that were made to the CLCA Program’s Electronic Application Submission Interface (EASi), as well as two informational documents concerning CLCA Program eligibility and an Important Note for producers submitting CLCA applications.

 Effective 12/1/2014, the convenience fee pricing for use of debit card payments for CAARP Private Passenger and CA Low Cost Auto processed through EASi has been revised and reduced by our vendor, Official Payments:

 California Low Cost: $1.95